Poetry

 ‘For her keen and gracious insights into the relentless grieving process, for her transcendent evocation of the rough charm and enduring splendor of Ireland’s rural treasures, Hubbard deserves a place in the literary pantheon near Colm Tóibín, Anne Enright, and William Trevor.’

-Carol Haggas, ALA Booklist
+Carol Haggas, American LIbrary Associaion Booklist

 ‘A compelling story, freighted with heartbreak and loss’